 In this photo Teresa is pointing out the site where Darwin found fossils of the extinct giant ground sloth that would become known as Mylodon Darwinii.
 Link to Teresa’s Rolex Award

-Juan Carlos is a paleontologist at the División Paleontología Museo Argentino de Ciencias Naturales “Bernardino Rivadavia” in Buenos Aries.
+Juan Carlos is a paleontologist at the División Paleontología Museo Argentino de Ciencias Naturales “Bernardino Rivadavia” in Buenos Aires.
 He studies the group of mammals called xenarthra that includes the extinct ground sloths and glyptodonts, and the modern tree sloths, armadillos, and anteathers.

 In this photo of Juan Carlos in his office, just below his left elbow, you can see a couple of thigh bones of glyptodonts.
 They were armored creatures about the shape, and almost the size, of a VW bug, but with a long tail.